XenMobile AutoDiscovery Service

 - Enter their user name in user principal name (UPN) format.
 For example,

 We recommend that you use the AutoDiscovery service for high-security environments.
-The AutoDiscovery service supports certificate pinning, which prevents man-in-the-middle attacks.
+The AutoDiscovery service supports public key certificate pinning, which prevents man-in-the-middle attacks.
 Certificate pinning ensures that the certificate signed by your enterprise is used when Citrix clients communicate with XenMobile.
 To configure certificate pinning for your XenMobile sites, contact Citrix Support.
 For information about certificate pinning, see Certificate pinning.

 - The new AutoDiscovery service in Citrix Cloud requires the latest version of Secure Hub: